 As we approach February 5, the anniversary of my snowboarding crash, I'm thinking about my life before my accident, my life after, and everything in between.
 Looking back at these past 11 years paralysis and life in a wheelchair, I've learned so much and I'm so grateful for those moments in time that set my life on this course.
 One of those pivoting moments for me being the day I chose to get back on the slopes again...this time on a monoski.

-I remember driving up Big Cottonwood Canyon for the first time exactly one year after my crash, and being surrounded by tall, amazing trees and a mountain range all covered with snow--beautiful, white, fluffy snow.
-It was like coming home for first time after being away for so long.
+I remember driving up Big Cottonwood Canyon for the first time exactly one year after my crash and being surrounded by tall, amazing trees and a mountain range all covered with snow--beautiful, white, fluffy snow.
+It was like coming home for the first time after being away for so long.
 A mix of emotions flowed in--sadness, anxiety, and excitement as I thought of my crash and how far I had come to get to that very moment.
 Sadness from losing that very simple and important ability to walk and all the challenges and changes that came after.
 Anxiety at the thought of trying to fight gravity while strapped into a bucket seat over one ski--a crash seemed imminent.
-Excitement of trying something new--something I can do, something I can get good at, something I can love just like I loved snowboarding.
+The excitement of trying something new--something I can do, something I can get good at, something I can love just like I loved snowboarding.

 As AJ and I pulled up to Snowbird Ski Resort, I took a deep breath and headed up to the office for Wasatch Adaptive Sports (WAS), the nonprofit I was beginning this new adventure with.
 I was introduced to my instructor, Peter, and a volunteer, Dave, who seemed like the happiest, jolliest man I had ever met in a ski suit.
 And then, there she was, the yellow Yeti, one of the smallest monoskis they had, and what do ya know--she fit me just right.
 It was honestly bittersweet to not strap on my snow boots, but instead to be strapped into something much bigger...a monoski.